 enroll in a summer acting workshop at Columbia studios.
 Her energy and determination enabled

 her to win, over hundreds of other aspiring actresses, the coveted starring role on the

 1965 TV series Gidget.
-Gidget lasted only one season, but Field had become
+Gidget lasted only one season, but Sally had become

 popular with teen fans and in 1967, was given a second crack at a sitcom with The Flying Nun;

 this one lasted three seasons and is still flying around in reruns.